ChristianSilvermoon/Modularized-Shell-Runtime-Config/bash-extras/README.md

 You can view your bookmarks with `cd -f` or go to one with `cd -f bookmark-name`!

-By default, super-cd will define the following bookmarks:
+By default, Super CD will define the following bookmarks:

 | Bookmark | Directory     | Condition           |
 | -------- | ------------- | ------------------- |